-In the template system of AnQi CMS, we often encounter scenarios where we need to store data, calculate results, or prepare content for specific components within a local scope.
-To meet these needs, AnQi CMS provides a simple yet powerful variable definition mechanism, mainly realized through two tags: withTags andsetLabel.
+In the AnQi CMS template system, we often encounter scenarios where it is necessary to store data, calculate results, or prepare content for specific components locally.
+To meet these needs, AnQi CMS provides a simple and powerful variable definition mechanism, mainly realized through two tags:withTags andset.

-withTags are powerful tools used in AnQi CMS templates to pass temporary variables within specific code blocks or to included templates.
-Their main feature is the scope restriction in{% with %}and{% endwith %}Between them, this makes variable management clearer, enabling effective avoidance of naming conflicts, especially suitable for preparing data for complex components or specific display areas.
+withTags are powerful tools used in Anqi CMS templates to pass temporary variables within specific code blocks or to included templates.
+Their main feature is the scope limitation in{% with %}and{% endwith %}Between this, it makes variable management clearer, able to effectively avoid naming conflicts, especially suitable for preparing data for complex components or specific display areas.

 {% with sidebarTitle="热门推荐" sidebarKeywords="SEO优化,内容营销" %}